Azure/azure-powershell/src/ResourceManager/Websites/Commands.Websites/help/Get-AzWebAppSSLBinding.md

 ### -WebApp
 Specifies a Web App.
-To get a Web App, use the Get-AzureRmWebApp cmdlet.
+To get a Web App, use the Get-AzWebApp cmdlet.

 ```yaml
 Type: Microsoft.Azure.Commands.WebApps.Models.PSSite